zcelen25/Lab10-Prelab/README.md

-# COMP100 Lab 9: Object Oriented Programming - Prelab
+# COMP100 Lab 10: Object Oriented Programming - Prelab

+This Prelab focuses on Object Oriented Programming in Python, particulary implementation of Stack and Queeue classes.
+To understand how their operations work, you may check this website for better understanding: https://visualgo.net/en/list

 ## Question 1: Implementing a Stack Class